AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/implement-ReactRouter.md

 ### Practice Section Instructions

 - [ ] Open the code editor and navigate to `App.js` on the left-hand side
-- [ ] The dependecies have already been imported for you.
+- [ ] The dependencies have already been imported for you.
 Notice the imports from `"react-router-dom"` and `"@mui/material"`
 - [ ] We also have a custom Router component being imported.
-Let's look at the Router file next.
+Let's look at the `Router.js` file next.
-- [ ] The dependecies have also been imported here for you, `import {Routes, Route} from "react-router-dom"`
+- [ ] The dependencies have also been imported here for you, `import {Routes, Route} from "react-router-dom"`
 - [ ] We also have some simple custom Components being imported here as well, `"Dashboard"` and `"Login"`
 - [ ] Follow the TODO's marked in the comments starting at the Router.js file, and then move to App.js.
 - [ ] Practice making other `Route`'s and apply the same logic.
 Pretty Simple!